WestonSF/ArcGISDataToolkit/ReadMe.md

 # ArcGIS Data Toolkit

-The data update toolset contains a number of tools and scripts to update data from a varierty of different sources.
+The ArcGIS Data Toolkit contains a number of tools and scripts to update and convert data from a varierty of different sources.
 The following tools are available:

 #### Update from Link
 Downloads a zipped up file geodatabase from a download link.
 Updates data in a geodatabase from the zip file and